-A minority of people experience a sudden, sharp pain when they ovulate.
-Also known as mittelschmerz pain, it does not mean that something is wrong.
-However, it is easy to mistake other abdominal pain for ovulation pain, so anyone experiencing any pelvic pain symptoms should see a doctor.
+Ovulation pain describes a sudden, sharp pain when they ovulate.
+Also known as mittelschmerz pain, it does not necessarily indicate that something is wrong in the pelvic region.

 Ovulation occurs when a follicle in an ovary ruptures, releasing an egg.
 The egg eventually travels down the fallopian tubes to the uterus.

 A 2013 study of 55 women found that 35 percent felt pain in the middle of their cycle, with 16.6 percent of them experiencing pain on one side of the body.

 Doctors do not know why some people experience ovulation pain, and some do not, but there is no evidence that it is a sign of a serious problem.